 5. Auger Falls

-Auger Falls is worth the view alone, but the real draw of this area inside the Snake River Canyon is its extensive trail system.
-Head to Cycle Therapy in Twin Falls and grab a mountain bike to load in your car before descending the canyon.
+Auger Falls is worth the view alone, but the real draw of this area within the Snake River Canyon is its extensive trail system.
+Head to Trek Bicycle Twin Falls and grab a mountain bike to load in your car before descending the canyon.
 The trails range from beginner to intermediate in difficulty.
-It’s a great place to take the whole family, especially if you want to introduce your kids to mountain biking, but without the steep mountain terrain, as the majority of the trails are just gentle rolls.
+It’s a great place to take the whole family, especially if you want to introduce your kids to mountain biking, but without the steep mountain terrain as the majority of the trails are just gentle rolls.
 You will see numerous waterfalls while experiencing some unique views of the Snake River and Auger Falls.

 6. Devil’s Punchbowl

 Usually, names never really fit but in the case of Devil’s Punchbowl, whoever came up with the title was spot on.
 This incredible waterfall comes to life when massive amounts of water surge through a very small gorge.
-Getting here is easy, as you simply follow the signs from Interstate 84 to Malad Gorge State Park (now also a part of the Thousand Springs State Park).
+Getting here is easy—simply follow the signs from Interstate 84 to Malad Gorge State Park (another part of the Thousand Springs State Park).
 The washbowl is so close to the interstate you can actually get photos of semi-trailers passing over the bridge behind Devil’s Punchbowl from the viewpoint, which is a short walk from the parking area.
 In the right conditions, keep an eye out for ultra brave kayakers tempting fate.
 After seeing Devil’s Punchbowl’s strong power, turn around and check out the waterfall down the canyon.